omarreis/LangTool/README.md

 This app offers some features not found in the original TLang IDE Language Designer.

 LangTool can installed on the Delphi IDE as a design time package or run as a desktop app.
-The pachkage contains no new components, only an alternative TLang Component Editor.
+The package contains no new components, only an alternative TLang Component Editor.

 Tested on Windows 10 (Delphi 10.3.3)